 The concentration in Digital Craft allows students to focus their advanced coursework in digital fabrication and advanced methods of digital design and visualization.
 Students choose from advanced studios and elective seminars in architectural computation, which directly tie to work in the Digital Craft Lab (DCL).
 The DCL often collaborates with artists, engineers, scientists, and designers on prototypes that support material innovation and responsible entrepreneurship.

 - Two advanced studios in Digital Craft (6 units each)

 - Two electives in Digital Media (3 units each)

 The concentration in Urban Works allows students to focus their advanced coursework on some of the most pressing issues of our time, including climate change, water management, housing affordability, and the politics of energy.
 Students choose from advanced studios and elective seminars in urbanism, which directly tie to work in the Urban Works Agency (UWA).
 The UWA often collaborates with interdisciplinary partners to produce original research and design projects that shape the spaces and protocols of the built environment.

 - Two advanced Urban Focus studios (6 units each)

 - Two Urban electives (3 units each)

 The concentration in History/Theory/Experiments allows students to focus advanced coursework on experimental practices of architectural and urban history and theory.
-Students choose from advanced elective seminars that directly tie to work in the Experimental History Project (HTX), a lab that researches new historical and theoretical methods of inquiry into the built environment.
+Students choose from advanced elective seminars that directly tie to work in the History Theory Experiments (HTX), a lab that researches new historical and theoretical methods of inquiry into the built environment.
 Recent HTX exhibitions and symposia have explored race and racial justice; reconstructing immaterial aspects of historical architecture, such as sound and smell; methods for digitally scanning artifacts and spaces; and augmented reality, in addition to other digital applications, for bringing architectural history to life.